Functional Ownership through Fractional Uniqueness: Immutably Borrowed is Fractionally Unique

-where $\mathbb{N}$ are natural numbers used for sizes and indices and $\mathbb{F}$ are floating-point numbers, and resources $\SYSTEMnt{Res}$ (ranging over arrays or references for our purposes) are indexed by an identifier.
-Then, our interface for mutable arrays provides the following primitives (with built-in weakening):
+where $\mathbb{N}$ are natural numbers used for sizes and indices and $\mathbb{F}$ are floating-point numbers (which we treat as inherently non-linear, much as the \rustin{f32} and \rustin{f64} types implement the \rustin{Copy} trait in Rust), and resources $\SYSTEMnt{Res}$ (ranging over arrays or references for our purposes) are indexed by an identifier.
+Our interface for mutable arrays provides the following primitives (with built-in weakening):

 where, unless bound, $\SYSTEMnt{id}$ and $p$ are metavariables for identifier types and permissions respectively.
 Thus, we treat these primitives as part of the typing rules rather than functions that are in scope.
+Note that the implementation allows for full universal quantification over identifiers and permissions, enabling polymorphism; for example, the Granule type signature for $\textbf{readArray}$ is as follows.